Learning to Dial-a-Ride: A Deep Graph Reinforcement Learning Approach to the Electric Dial-a-Ride Problem: Results and Discussion

 Battery capacity has the greatest impact on resource-constrained fleets.
-For 4-vehicle configurations, increasing from 20 to 40~kWh improves completion rates from 85.5--93.2\% to 99.8--100\%, translating to profit improvements of 6--15\%.
-Larger batteries enable better fleet utilization: 40~kWh configurations require fewer actively deployed vehicles (3.58 to 3.92 versus 4.00 for all 20~kWh 4-vehicle cases), as individual vehicles can serve more requests per deployment cycle.
-Energy consumption per vehicle increases substantially with larger batteries (12.76 to 13.07~kWh versus 9.05 to 9.55~kWh), reflecting the ability to perform more work without charging interruptions.
-Notably, 4-vehicle configurations with 20~kWh batteries do not charge (0.00 visits) despite incomplete service coverage.
+For 4-vehicle configurations, increasing capacity from 20 to 40 kWh improves completion rates from 85.5--93.2\% to 99.8--100\%, translating into profit improvements of 6--15\%.
+Larger batteries enable better fleet utilization: 40 kWh configurations require fewer actively deployed vehicles (3.58--3.92, versus 4.00 for all 20 kWh 4-vehicle cases), as individual vehicles can serve more requests per deployment cycle.
+Energy consumption per vehicle increases substantially with larger batteries (12.76--13.07 kWh versus 9.05--9.55 kWh), reflecting the ability to perform more work without charging interruptions.
+Notably, 4-vehicle configurations with 20 kWh batteries do not charge (0.00 visits) despite incomplete service coverage.
 This reflects a learned trade-off under severe capacity constraints: charging would temporarily remove scarce vehicles from service, and the resulting loss in service capacity outweighs the potential benefit of extended range.
-In contrast, 4-vehicle fleets with 40~kWh batteries only charge when ride-sharing is enabled (3.01 visits for 3-passenger capacity), as the combination of larger battery and ride-sharing creates scenarios where mid-operation charging becomes beneficial.
-For 8-vehicle fleets, battery capacity has minimal impact on completion rates since sufficient vehicles already ensure full coverage, though charging patterns differ: 40~kWh configurations require fewer charge visits (0.59 to 1.65) compared to 20~kWh configurations (0.00 to 1.82).
+In contrast, 4-vehicle fleets with 40 kWh batteries charge only when ride-sharing is enabled (3.01 visits for three-passenger capacity), as the combination of larger batteries and ride-sharing creates scenarios in which mid-operation charging becomes beneficial.
+For 8-vehicle fleets, battery capacity has minimal impact on completion rates since sufficient vehicles already ensure full coverage, though charging patterns differ: 40 kWh configurations require fewer charge visits (0.59--1.65) than 20 kWh configurations (0.00--1.82).